 During our open reading period, you can send your pitch (or ideas/questions) to firstname.lastname@example.org.

-Here's what we want: (1) A pitch that gives a strong, clear sense of what you'd do with the book and why you're the one to write it.
+Here's what we want: (1) A pitch that gives a strong, clear sense of what you'd do with the book and who you are.
 (2) Links to or attachments of other writing you've done.
 (3) Optional: A sample chapter or section from the proposed book.

 How long should my pitch/sample be?
 Not necessarily that long.
 And it does not need to be as polished as an actual book.
 Your job, again, is to give us a strong sense of what you'd do with the book.

-We'd love to hear from writers of all stripes, including women, LGBT writers, writers from outside the US, and writers of color.
+We'd love to hear from writers of all stripes, including women, LGBTQ writers, writers from outside the US, and writers of color.

 A few notes: